 AIAdopt

-HomeInsightsAugust 2026: the date everyone mentioned, and what actually changes now
+HomeInsightsAugust 2026: the date everyone mentioned, and what actually changed

 articleApril 2026· 6 min reading time

-August 2026: the date everyone mentioned, and what actually changes now
+August 2026: the date everyone mentioned, and what actually changed

 2 August 2026 was never the AI Act big bang.
-What actually changes, what moved to 2027, and why Article 4 and Article 50 still apply now under the EU AI Act.
+What actually changed, what moved to 2027, and why Article 4 and Article 50 still apply under the EU AI Act.

-Updated 1 July 2026.
+Updated 15 August 2026.
 This article has been revised in light of the Digital Omnibus on AI.
-It was adopted by the European Parliament on 16 June 2026 and by the Council on 29 June 2026, and is still awaiting publication in the Official Journal of the EU, expected in July 2026.
-Until that publication, the original text of the AI Act formally remains the legal baseline.
+It was adopted by the European Parliament on 16 June 2026 and by the Council on 29 June 2026, published in the Official Journal of the EU on 24 July 2026 as Regulation (EU) 2026/1744 and entered into force on 27 July 2026.
 Through the Omnibus, the application of the high-risk AI requirements moves from 2 August 2026 to 2 December 2027 (stand-alone Annex III systems) and 2 August 2028 (AI in regulated products).
 The AI literacy obligation of Article 4 has applied since 2 February 2025.
 The transparency obligations of Article 50 remain applicable from 2 August 2026, with extra time until 2 December 2026 for certain technical marking obligations for systems already on the market.
 This article explains what that difference means.

 The date that popped up everywhere, and was rarely explained well